Magnetization Magnetic Intensity - Definition, Properties, FAQs

 The magnetic measurement is used to determine the quantity of unpaired electrons in the first-row transition elements.
 That is the number of unpaired electrons, which gives information about the oxidation state as well as the electron configuration.
 The magnetic properties of the second and third-row components, also known as transition elements, are more difficult to determine.
 The magnetic moment, which we already know, is derived from the magnetic susceptibility, which is done because the magnetic moment cannot be detected directly.
 The degree to which a material develops a magnetic moment in a field can be expressed in a variety of ways.

 The net magnetic moment per unit volume of a given sample material M is the magnetization.
-Or in other words it is the ratio of magnetic moment and volume.
+In other words, it is the ratio of magnetic moment and volume.

 Mathematically,

 Let's consider the case of a solenoid.
-The magnetic field in the solenoid's interior can be described as, 1638936573426
+The magnetic field in the solenoid's interior can be described as, $B_0=\mu_0 n I$

 The field inside the solenoid must be bigger than before if we fill the solenoid with a non-zero magnetization material.
 Inside the solenoid, the net magnetic field B can be written as,